nomade-care/nomade-care-ui/README.md

 6.  **Open the App**:
     Navigate to `http://localhost:9002` in your browser to see the application.

+## 📹 Demo Video

+A demonstration video of the application is available. **Important:** The video appears in low quality when viewed directly on Google Drive.
+For the best viewing experience, please download the video to see it in its original high-quality resolution.

 ## 📂 Project Structure

 -   `src/app/`: Contains the main pages and layouts for the Next.js App Router (`/`, `/doctor`, `/patient`).